verloop/recipe-webhook-examples/README.md

     * `next_block`: Which block to go to when the user clicks this option
     * `variables`: The name and value of variables to be set.
 Multiple variables can be set here.
+  * `triggers`: List of words which triggers the next_block when the matching words is entered by user.

 ### Buttons Template
 This template can be used to construct a Buttons block.